 Early Life

 Egor Nikolaevich Kulkov was born on December 7, 1971, in Novosibirsk, Russia.
 He earned a Master of Science degree from Novosibirsk State University.
-During his studies, he formed a key partnership with Viktor Kharitonin.
+During his studies, he formed a crucial partnership with Viktor Kharitonin, which would significantly influence his future career.

 Rise to Success

-In 1993, Kulkov and Kharitonin co-founded the trading firm Kreditinform.
-They later joined the investment company Profit House, which collaborated with Roman Abramovich's Millhouse Capital.
+In 1993, Kulkov co-founded the trading firm Kreditinform with Viktor Kharitonin.
+They later moved to Moscow and joined the investment company Profit House, collaborating with Roman Abramovich's Millhouse Capital.
 In 1999, Kulkov and Kharitonin acquired the UfaVita plant, marking their initial entry into the pharmaceutical sector.
-Their significant breakthrough came in 2003 when, alongside Roman Abramovich and others, they established Pharmstandard by consolidating five factories purchased from ICN Pharmaceuticals.
-By 2008, Kulkov and Kharitonin bought out their partners, solidifying their control over Pharmstandard.
-Under their leadership, the company expanded its portfolio to include well-known brands such as Arbidol, Complivit, Pentalgin, and Codelac.
-Pharmstandard also played a crucial role during the COVID-19 pandemic as one of the producers of the Sputnik V vaccine.
+Their most significant breakthrough came in 2003 when they established Pharmstandard by consolidating five factories purchased from ICN Pharmaceuticals, with partners including Roman Abramovich.
+By 2008, Kulkov and Kharitonin had bought out their partners, solidifying their control over Pharmstandard, which expanded to include brands like Arbidol, Complivit, Pentalgin, and Codelac.
+Pharmstandard also played a crucial role in the COVID-19 pandemic as a producer of the Sputnik V vaccine.
+Kulkov also holds stakes in Russian pharmaceutical firms like OTCPharm, Biocad, and Generium.

 Key Business Strategies